Region 8D - Dickinson

 Bridge Building 101 explores how engineering has impacted the development of bridges over time, including innovation designs and the challenge of creating bridges that becomes landmarks for a city.
 Students work in teams of “engineers” to design and build their own bridge out of toothpicks and gumdrops.
 They test their bridges using weights, evaluate their results, and present their findings to the class.
 (22)

 The more you know about how to make money, how to save money, and how to spend money, the less likely it is that you will have problems as an adult.
 Do you know people who never seem to have enough money?
 If you don’t want to live that way, listen up.
 We have some good information to share with you today.
-Students will get the opportunity to look at and learn about foreign currency.
-(22)
+(23)

 Wood, paper, heating, buildings, musical instruments, crafts, toys, nuts, fruits, and even mushrooms!
 “Wood” you believe it comes from a tree?
 Many jobs rely on forestry and selling “specialty forest products” could be an opportunity to start your own business to earn extra money.
 Limit 30 Students.
 (22)